-- 1. (1) The PIN or password must be at least 5 letters or numbers when used in conjunction with at least one other authentication factor - 2.
-(2) Must not be comprised of all the same letter or number (11111, 22222, aaaaa, would not be acceptable) - 3.
-(3) Must not contain a "run" of three or more consecutive numbers (12398, 98743 would not be acceptable) - J. If the contract specifically allows for the storage of Confidential Information on a Mobile Device, passcodes used on the device must: - 1.
-Be a minimum of six alphanumeric characters. - 2.
-Contain at least three unique character classes (upper case, lower case, letter, number). - 3.
-Not contain more than a three consecutive character run.
-Passcodes consisting of 12345, or abcd12 would not be acceptable. - K. Render the device unusable after a maximum of 10 failed logon attempts - 5.
+- 1. Definitions.
+The words and phrases listed below, as used in this Exhibit, shall each have the following definitions: - A. "Authorized User(s)" means an individual or individuals with an authorized business requirement to access DSHS Confidential Information. - B. "Hardened Password" means a string of at least eight characters containing at least one alphabetic character, at least one number and at least one special character such as an asterisk, ampersand or exclamation point. - C. "Unique User ID" means a string of characters that identifies a specific user and which, in conjunction with a password, passphrase or other mechanism, authenticates a user to an information system. - 2.
+Data Transport.
+When transporting DSHS Confidential Information electronically, including via email, the Data will be protected by: - A. Transporting the Data within the (State Governmental Network) SGN or Contractor's internal network, or; - B. Encrypting any Data that will be in transit outside the SGN or Contractor's internal network.
+This includes transit over the public Internet. - 3.
 Protection of Data.
-The Contractor agrees to store Data on one or more of the following media and protect the Data as described.: - A. Hard disk drives.
-For Data stored on local workstation hard disks, access to the Data will be restricted to Authorized User(s) by requiring logon to the local workstation using a Unique User ID and Hardened Password or other authentication mechanisms, which provide equal or greater security, such as biometrics or smart cards. - B. Network server disks.
-For Data stored on hard disks mounted on network servers and made available through shared folders, access to the Data will be restricted to Authorized Users through the use of access control lists which will grant access only after the Authorized User has authenticated to the network using a Unique User ID and Hardened Password or other authentication mechanisms which provide equal or greater security, such as biometrics or smart cards.
-Data on disks mounted to such servers must be located in an area, which is accessible only to authorized personnel, with access controlled through use of a key, card key, combination lock, or comparable mechanism.
+The Contractor agrees to store Data on one or more of the following media and protect the Data as described.
+All Electronic Data must be encrypted using at least an encryption standard of AES 128 bit.
+Electronic Data can be on desktops, laptops, and other portable devices, servers, and external media: - A. Hard disk drives.
+Data stored on local workstation hard disks.
+Access to the Data will be restricted to Authorized User(s) by requiring logon to the local workstation using a Unique User ID and Hardened Password or other authentication mechanisms which provide equal or greater security, such as biometrics or smart cards. - B. Network server disks.
+Data stored on hard disks mounted on network servers and made available through shared folders.
+Access to the Data will be restricted to Authorized Users through the use of access control lists which will grant access only after the Authorized User has authenticated to the network using a Unique User ID and Hardened Password or other authentication mechanisms which provide equal or greater security, such as biometrics or smart cards.
+Data on disks mounted to such servers must be located in an area which is accessible only to authorized personnel, with access controlled through use of a key, card key, combination lock, or comparable mechanism.